mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 A casual browse later, I had the picture of the boarding pass, but didn't really know what to do next.

-I'd heard that it's bad to post your boarding pass online, because if you do, a bored Russian 17 year-old with an anime avatar might somehow use it to commit identity fraud.
+I'd heard that it's bad to post your boarding pass online, because if you do, a bored Russian 17 year-old boy called "Katie-senpai" might somehow use it to commit identity fraud.
 But I don't know anyone like that, so I clumsily Googled "uhhh boarding pass hacking".

-Eventually I found [an article](https://null-byte.wonderhowto.com/how-to/hackers-use-hidden-data-airline-boarding-passes-hack-flights-0180728/) explaining that yes, pictures of boarding passes can be used for Crimes, and the valuable part is the barcode.
+Eventually I found [a blog post](https://null-byte.wonderhowto.com/how-to/hackers-use-hidden-data-airline-boarding-passes-hack-flights-0180728/) explaining that yes, pictures of boarding passes can be used for Crimes, and the valuable part is the barcode.

-Apparently the barcode on the boarding pass contains the "Booking Reference" (e.g. H8JA2A), which you use to log in to the airline website.
-That sounds suspiciously like a password to me, but I'm willing to conveniently forget to say that out loud if you are.
+Apparently the barcode on the boarding pass contains the "Booking Reference" (e.g. `H8JA2A`), which you use, along with your last name, to log in to the airline website.
+That sounds suspiciously like a password to me, but like if we're still pretending it's not, that's cool.

 ### Step 2: Scan the barcode
 I've been practicing every morning at sunrise, but still can't scan barcodes with my eyes.
 I had to settle for a barcode scanner app on my phone, but when I tried to scan the picture in the Instagram post, it didn't work.